-On 3 September, we are presenting the first Lossenham Project Study Day, with a number of key project participants talking about their efforts and findings.
-There will also be an exhibition and a chance to meet and talk to the re - not to mention a buffet lunch! earchers and exp The date is fairly significant in history - in 1843, a very quick The acte is fairly significant in history - in 1943, a Very quick revolution in Greece forced King Otto to give up on absolutist ideas, and of course it was the day in 1939 when Britain and France declared war on Germany, setting off WWII.
-Also my parents were married (in 1955), Sweden started driving on the right-hand side of the road (in 1967) - and in 1900, Urho Kekkonen He was probably Finland's most important politician in the 20th century, and, with his colleague and sometime rival J. K. Paasikivi responsible for successfully keeping Finland out of the Soviet sphere and carefully maintaining good relations with both East and West during the Cold War.
+Kekkonen (left) with writer Eeva Joenpelto 1958 On 3 September, we are presenting the first Lossenham Project Study Day, with a number of key project participants talking about their efforts and findings.
+There will also be an exhibition and a chance to meet and talk to the researchers and experts - not to mention a buffet lunch!
+The date is fairly significant in history - in 1843, a very quick revolution in Greece forced King Otto to give up on absolutist ideas, and of course it was the day in 1939 when Britain and France declared war on Germany, setting off WWII.
+Also my parents were married (in 1955), Sweden started driving on the right-hand side of the road (in 1967) - and in 1900, Urho Kekkonen was born.
+He was probably Finland's most important politician in the 20th century, and, with his colleague and sometime rival J. K. Paasikivi, responsible for successfully keeping Finland out of the Soviet sphere and carefully maintaining good relations with both East and West during the Cold War.
 He fought for the Whites in Finland's Civil War, remained firmly anti-Russian during the Winter War, but became convinced that Finland's only option was to find a way between the emerging superpowers and remained more of a centrist after the war.
-Very much a pragmatic, he was not above bending a few rules when necessary, and became so popular with the Finnish electorate that his final re-election as president (in 1978) was pretty much a formality Perhaps that's the spirit we need right now? Åke Nilson Chairman of the Janus Foundation Music at Lossenham This year's musical endevours at Lossenham will see three projects shortly completed: Lossenham Frequencies and Tracing Pieces by Russell Burden and Drink only from the Fountain of Light by Paul Cheneour's 'A priori'.
-All three projects were conceived as responses to the qualities of the Lossenham landscape and its changing atmospheres. -1
+Very much a pragmatic, he was not above bending a few rules when necessary, and became so popular with the Finnish electorate that his final re-election as president (in 1978) was pretty much a formality.
+Perhaps that's the spirit we need right now?

+Åke Nilson Chairman of the Janus Foundation

+Music at Lossenham

+This year's musical endevours at Lossenham will see three projects shortly completed: Lossenham Frequencies and Tracing Pieces by Russell Burden and Drink only from the Fountain of Light by Paul Cheneour's 'A priori'.
+All three projects were conceived as responses to the qualities of the Lossenham landscape and its changing atmospheres.